shift-society/salon/papers/writing-is-programming-is-writing/review.md

 ---
 layout: review
-title: Programming is Writing is Programming
+title: 'Review: Programming is Writing is Programming'
-paper-url: writing
+paper-url: writing-is-programming-is-writing
 paper-abstract: |
   <p>Writing and programming are often seen as different: writing a creative profession, programming
   a technical one.
 Below the surface however, there is one striking similarity: both writing and